tensorflow/tfjs-website/docs/guide/train_models.md

 prediction.print();
 ```

-> IMPORTANT: As we mentioned in the [Models and Layers](models-and-layers) guide, the `LayersModel` expects the outermost dimension of the input to be the batch size.
+Note: As we mentioned in the [Models and Layers](models_and_layers) guide, the `LayersModel` expects the outermost dimension of the input to be the batch size.
 In the example above, the batch size is 3.

 ## Core API